sir-deenicus/EvolutionaryBayes/README.md

 Most people's idea of combining probabilistic programming and deep learning is by putting a distribution on parameter weights.
 My opinion is this is not the most ideal combination of both ideas.
 You're still doing optimization and if you were not making some trade-off then integration would be easy in the first place (eg, Variational autoencoders are limited and don't generalize well, normalizing flows have stability issues, bayesian neural nets have scalability and generalization issues, graph bayesian neural nets—are you sure you Infer.net is not suitable to your problem—variational methods are biased and don't do well at the tail).

 One place Neural nets could work is as density estimators.
 A small neural net could be trained on the required interval and it would stand in place for any density of interest.
-This would widely increase the class of available models.
+This could increase the class of available models.

 **Online Learning**

 The particle filters of EvoBayes could also be used for the HMC sampler.
 The samples can be fed and then kept live using the evolutionary sequential sampler.
 The HMC sampler accepts the ability to use a generative prior.
-With such starting points, assuming not from scratch, burn-in is no longer required and the generative prior can be used to improve exploration while the particle filter increases or remembers and forgets (appropriately) samples online.
+With such starting points, assuming not from scratch, burn-in is less a requirement and the generative prior can be used to improve exploration while the particle filter increases or remembers and forgets (appropriately) samples online.

 You can sample say, 1000 samples  from 100 start point.
 Each of the 100, are started from an existing sample which will be surviving samples from the higher density locations.
 This approach I suspect, can be made to scale very well across computers.